Rachel Fannan

 Rachel Fannan (born March 20, 1986) is an American singer, songwriter, musician and poet from Los Angeles, California.
 She made her musical debut in 2008, with the release of a solo album entitled Deeper Lurking, under the moniker Birds Fled from Me.
 She is best known as the lead vocalist of the band Only You, and formerly as co-lead vocalist of San Francisco psych-rockers Sleepy Sun, as well as for collaborations with UNKLE and progressive rock band Anywhere.
-She is currently singing with the Canadian rock band, Black Mountain, and drumming for the Russian feminist protest punk rock group Pussy Riot.
+She has also recorded and toured with the Canadian rock band, Black Mountain, and spent 2019 drumming for the Russian group Pussy Riot.

 As a solo artist, Fannan has shared the stage with other prominent musicians such as Hunter Burgan (AFI), Carla Azar (Autolux), Rich Good (Psychedelic Furs), and Dash Hutton (Haim and Mini Mansions).

 Early life

 Fannan was born in Thousand Oaks, California.
 She is the eldest daughter of composer and pianist Michael Glenn Williams and Marlene Marie Longamore.
 She has a younger brother, Michael Gaelen Williams, and a younger sister, Caitlin Elizabeth Williams.

 Fannan spent much of her childhood encouraged to sing and perform; she later recalled acquiring a key to her school's choir room, where she would often eat her lunch and play the piano.
-She attended Ascension Lutheran, a private preparatory school in Thousand Oaks, and Banyan Elementary.
-She abstained from required performances throughout high school, devoting most of her time to extra curricular clubs and activities.
-She attended Santa Monica City College for six months, before dropping out to move to Santa Cruz, California.
+She attended Ascension Lutheran, a private preparatory school in Thousand Oaks, and she graduated from Newbury Park High school class of 2004.
+She abstained from musical performances throughout high school, devoting most of her time to extra curricular clubs and activities.
+She then briefly attended Santa Monica City College, before dropping out to move to Santa Cruz, California.